allan-tulane/fa-23-recitation-02-camclaren/README.md

 W(n) = O(n^2)

-Our tabulate didn't work in the IDE and Replit was throwing indentation errors that the IDE did not have.
+Our tabulate didn't work in the IDE and Replit was throwing indentation errors that the IDE did not have, so we were unable to produce a table with the values.

 - [ ] 6.
 (3 points) $W(n)$ is meant to represent the running time of some recursive algorithm.
 Suppose we always had $a$ processors available to us and we wanted to compute the span of the same algorithm.
 Implement the function `span_calc` to compute the empirical span, where the work of the algorithm is given by $W(n)$.
 Implement `test_compare_span` to create a new comparison function for comparing span functions.
 Derive the asymptotic expressions for the span of the recurrences you used in problem 4 above.
 Confirm that everything matches up as it should.